Qlonever/PCP-OpenMW/README.md

 Special thanks to everyone in the OpenMW Discord server who answered my Lua modding questions, especially S3ctor.

 ## Source
-The source code for this mod can be found here: https://github.com/Qlonever/PCP-OpenMW/
+This mod can be found on Github: https://github.com/Qlonever/PCP-OpenMW Updates there will be smaller and more frequent.